iaurg/Computer-Science-Study/cs50/lecture4.md

 | 4       | 0100   | 0x4         |
 | 5       | 0101   | 0x5         |
 | 6       | 0110   | 0x6         |

+## Pointers

+Provides an alternative way to pass data between functions

+Pointers points to a address in memory to access an value

+Pointers address to location in memory.